MiguelRipoll23/homebridge-securitysystem/README.md

 If you're using the `server_code` option, add `?code=[your_code]` at the end of the URL.

 ## Webhook options
-To enable webhooks you can set the option `webhook_url` and requests to the server set will be made as the current security system state changes.
+To enable webhooks you can set the option `webhook_url` and requests to the server set will be made when the security system mode changes.

 | Option             | Required | Description                                                                    | Value/s                |
 |--------------------|----------|--------------------------------------------------------------------------------|------------------------|